sparkyluvscode/EEI_Research_ML/README.md

-# EEI_Research_ML
-Research Project under the mentorship of Abdiel Rivera, PhD in Electrical Engineering @Uconn We aim to answer the question: "Can we use machine learning to accurately predict the critical buckling load of pasta columns based on physical and environmental parameters?"
+Research Project under the mentorship of Abdiel Rivera, PhD in Electrical Engineering @Uconn

 # Beyond Euler: An Explainable AI Framework for Predicting Pasta Buckling

 This repository contains the dataset and Python analysis code for the research paper, "Beyond Euler: An Explainable Machine Learning Framework for Predicting and Interpreting Buckling Instabilities in Non-Ideal Materials."

+We aim to answer the question: "Can we use machine learning to accurately predict the critical buckling load of pasta columns based on physical and environmental parameters?"

 ## Project Description